Roses at Bodnant Garden

 Ongoing support from visitors and members has played a vital part in all of this conservation work and continues to do so – this year swelling our appeal to replace the ageing Croquet Terrace Fountain, which will be the final jewel in the crown of Bodnant Garden’s Terraces.

 As our work to polish the formal gardens nears fruition you can enjoy it all with an extended programme of early morning openings in May and June, late Wednesday evenings throughout summer, and Sunday afternoons of open-air music.
-See our events page for more details.
+Later in the year the formal gardens will also be the venue Unbind the Wing, our September celebration of the women of Bodnant and their fight for suffrage, featuring a trail, exhibition and live theatre.